-- When a principal transfers in the course of promotion, or moves to or from a school referred to in clause 3 of this Appendix, or moves in terms of the redeployment provisions contained in Part 9 of this Agreement, that principal, on transferring to another housing district, shall be eligible for the reimbursement of 100% of the actual and reasonable expenses arising from the removal of her/his household in the following circumstances.
-Where the principal requires the transfer of his/her effects and transit insurance the principal must use the service provided by the Ministry without cost to the principal.
-The expenses, where applicable, as specified in clause 6 of this Appendix shall include: - (a) travelling expenses; - (b) accommodation expenses including rent subsidy; - (c) furniture removals; - (d) legal expenses and land agents commission (or advertising costs); - (e) penalty mortgage repayment charges; - (f) miscellaneous expenses including: - (i) a transfer grant; - (ii) leave and expenses for a principal separated from her/his family/household to visit them including to assist with their transfer to the new location; - (iii) expenses for one visit by a principal to inspect rental or purchasable housing in the new location; - (iv) telephone reconnection charges for one phone only. - The Ministry provides a lump sum payment to cover the travel, phone, transfer grant, accommodation expenses and travelling meal allowances entitlements outlined below.
+- 1.1 When a principal transfers in the course of promotion, or moves to or from a school referred to in clause 3 of this Appendix, or moves in terms of the redeployment provisions contained in Part 9 of this Agreement, that principal, on transferring to another housing district, shall be eligible for the reimbursement of 100% of the actual and reasonable expenses arising from the removal of their household in the following circumstances.
+Where the principal requires the transfer of their effects and transit insurance the principal must use the service provided by the Ministry | Te Tāhuhu o te Mātauranga without cost to the principal.
+The expenses, where applicable, as specified in clause 6 of this Appendix shall include: - (a) travelling expenses; - (b) accommodation expenses including rent subsidy; - (c) furniture removals; - (d) legal expenses and land agents commission (or advertising costs); - (e) penalty mortgage repayment charges; - (f) miscellaneous expenses including: - (i) a transfer grant; - (ii) leave and expenses for a principal separated from her/his family/household to visit them including to assist with their transfer to the new location; - (iii) expenses for one visit by a principal to inspect rental or purchasable housing in the new location; - (iv) telephone reconnection charges for one phone only. - 1.2 The Ministry of Education | Te Tāhuhu o te Mātauranga provides a lump sum payment to cover the travel, phone, transfer grant, accommodation expenses and travelling meal allowances entitlements outlined below.
 However, this does not prevent a principal from choosing (as an alternative to the lump sum payment) to claim entitlements as specified and based on itemised receipts. - 1.3 Principals entitled to the reimbursement of actual and reasonable removal expenses on the basis set out in clause 1.1 shall include full-time permanent and long term relieving principals of 12 months or more.